Gldkslfmsd/concordance-crawler/README.md

 - `NUMBERS` -- bazwords will be 0, 1, 2, 3, ...

 `-f {json}` is an output format, default is json.
-Format xml will be operationl in later versions.
+Format xml will be operational in later versions.

 `-v {0,1,2,3}` is verbosity level, see rest of help message (`ConcordanceCrawler -h`) for more info.